President & CEO

 Greg’s career in health care began in 1989 as assistant to Sister Therese Roddy at St. Joseph’s Hospital of Estevan.
 Greg left health care to work as a Municipal Administrator from 1996 through 2011, at which point he returned to health care and St. Joseph’s Hospital of Estevan as Executive Director.
 Greg added the role of Executive Director of Radville Marian Health Centre in early 2020.

-Greg is a husband, a father of two, and an avid SCUBA diver.
-He spends his spare time volunteering for many community organizations.
-Greg is on the Board of Directors for the Estevan Bruins and Chair of the 2020 Centennial Cup.
+Greg is a husband, a father of two, an avid SCUBA diver, and an amateur carpenter.
+He spends his spare time at the cottage and in warm destinations as well as building projects for home and for St. Joseph’s Hospital Foundation fundraising events.
+Greg is on the Board of Directors for the Estevan Bruins and Chair of the 2022 Centennial Cup.

 St. Joseph’s Integrated Health Centre of Macklin (Macklin, SK)

-Kaitlyn is a Registered Dietitian and has been employed with the Saskatchewan Health Authority.
-Most recently, Kaitlyn has been the Manager of Environmental, Laundry and Maintenance Services at the Saskatchewan Hospital in North Battleford.
-Kaitlyn was involved in the completion of the new hospital and had been working closely with the 3P partners involved in the hospital.
+Kaitlyn is a Registered Dietitian and has previously been employed with the Saskatchewan Health Authority, most recently as Manager of Environmental, Laundry and Maintenance Services at the Saskatchewan Hospital in North Battleford.
+Kaitlyn was involved in the completion of the new hospital and worked closely with the 3P partners involved in the hospital.
 Prior to that, Kaitlyn worked as a Clinical Dietitian in Saskatoon and North Battleford areas and was the Education and Prevention Coordinator with the Acquired Brain Injury Outreach team based out of Saskatoon that serviced the former Saskatoon, Prairie North and Heartland Health Regions.
-Kaitlyn began her current position of Executive Director in December 2019.
+Kaitlyn began her current position with Emmanuel Health as Executive Director in December 2019.

 Santa Maria Senior Citizens Home (Regina, SK)